deekayen/aidstoscoutmastership/manuscript/health_and_physical_development.md

 A Scoutmaster has here a tremendous field for good.
 He must in the first instance ascertain whether the father of the boy has any objection to his talking to him on the subject.

 Then he will best enter into it in a matter-of-fact way among other subjects on which he may be advising him, placing himself on the footing of an elder brother in doing so.
-To some Scoutmasters who have never dope it the question seems a very difficult one to approach.
+To some Scoutmasters who have never done it the question seems a very difficult one to approach.
 It is in reality as easy as shelling peas.
 And the value of it cannot be exaggerated.

 Personally, apart from explaining as a preliminary how plants, and fishes, and animals reproduce their species, I have found it appeal to boys, as it did to me when I first heard it, to tell them how in every boy is growing the germ of another child to come from him.
 That germ has been handed down to him from father to son from generations back.
 He has it in trust from God; it is his duty to keep it until he is married and passes it to his wife for reproduction.
 He cannot honourably forget his charge and throw it away in the meantime.
 Temptation will come to him in many forms to do so, but he has got to be strong and to guard it.